How Much Does It Cost to Add a 12x12 Room to a House?

 - Review your plans with your contractor to spot potential cost drivers early.

-- Visual renderings can ensure that everyone has the same understanding of the 12x12 room addition, helping to sidestep costly miscommunications.
+- Visual renderings can ensure that everyone has the same understanding of the 12x12 room addition, helping to avoid costly detours due to miscommunication.

-- Ask for a line-item estimate so you can see exactly where your money is going.
+- Ask for a line-item estimate to see exactly where your money is going.

-- Consult with a Block Renovation Renovation Consultant for an expert review of your contract and project scope.
+- Consult with a Block Renovation Project Planner for an expert review of your contract and project scope.
 They can help ensure your plans are realistic, align with industry standards, and protect you from unexpected costs.

 Material choices have a major impact on your 12x12 room’s budget.
 While it’s tempting to splurge on every finish, focusing your investment on high-impact areas can help you stay on track.